 She has been selected for residencies and performance projects including the Dance Complex’s I-ARE Residency 2013, the inaugural Green Street Performance Works Project, supported by the LEF Foundation, Sugar Space Artist in Residence (Salt Lake City), and the Jacob’s Pillow Dance Festival’s 2009 Choreographers Lab where she received the 2009 Emerging Artist Award.
 Rose was nominated for the Most Innovative Choreography Award at the Montreal Fringe Festival 2011 for her work with inFluxdance.
 Her choreography has been shown on the Fringe Festival Circuit where the company was voted Best in Festival at the San Francisco Fringe Festival in 2007 and 2008.

 Rose has taught at various universities for the past 10 years.
 These include Emerson College, Alfred University, The College at Brockport and the University of Virginia where, as the Head of Dance, she developed the dance program from the ground up.
 Much of her artistic research in the academic environment centers around collaboration across disciplines, finding ways to integrate dance with architecture, art, psychology, engineering, art, and music.
 She has spent a great deal of time presenting at international conferences and dance intensives with a focus on dance and social activism.
-In 2012 this work culminated in a featured art installation centering around socially conscious dance at the Rochester Contemporary Art Center.
+In 2012 her work was highlighted in a featured art installation centering around Dance and Social Change at the Rochester Contemporary Art Center.
 Rose has been performing and presenting her research and creative work internationally.
 She is taking a layered approach to work with dance as an agent of social change.
 She is forging new socially-engaged dance projects with Artists Coalition for Change (ACCT), an organization she co-founded, in various communities while personally exploring metaphor as it relates to her socio-political art making.
 She has developed various courses to support her research which allows her to bring this important work to the students population while she continues to deepen her knowledge base.